syncfusion-content/fileformat-docs/File-Formats/DocIO/Getting-Started.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Find-and-Replace/Find-and-replace-all).

 The following code example explains how to search a particular text and highlight it.

 {% tabs %}